andrewjmeier/react-gist-slideshow/README.md

 <ReactGistSlideshow gist="https://gist.github.com/example/1234" highlightActiveLine="true" />
 ```

+### Highlight Bug

+There's a small "bug" where all of the text in the editor is highlighted for each slide.
+There's an open pull request for the editor [here](https://github.com/securingsincity/react-ace/pull/23).
+If the request hasn't been merged you can fix it yourself.
+It's only two lines of code.

 ## Development (`src`, `lib` and the build process)

 **NOTE:** The source code for the component is in `src`.
 A transpiled CommonJS version (generated with Babel) is available in `lib` for use with node.js, browserify and webpack.
 A UMD bundle is also built to `dist`, which can be included without the need for any build system.